 The i-Pilot uses GPS to control your trolling motor allowing you to set spot-locks, record paths, control speed and steering, and more from the large LCD screen.
 You can also control it from your phone.

 The prop design (the Weedless Wedge 2) has swept-back flared blades to power through vegetation efficiently.
 Control i-Pilot directly from your Apple or Android device with the Minn Kota mobile app.

 - Spot-Lock feature great for fishing structure

-- Can be controlled from iOS or Android devices via Minn Kota app
+- Can be controlled from iOS or Android devices via the Minn Kota app

 - Not the cheapest model

-Motorguide is right up there with Minn Kota in terms of best trolling motor manufacturers on the market today, but features different traits in terms of construction and offerings.
+Motorguide is right up there with Minn Kota in terms of the best trolling motor manufacturers on the market today but features different traits in terms of construction and offerings.

 The Xi3 requires 50% less effort when it comes to stowing or deploying the trolling motor compared to other trolling motors on the market today, and this is due to its more compact design.

 This smaller and more compact model also produces 40% less noise compared to competitors as well.
 The xi3 has an industry-leading GPS system so you can use the anchor, jog, headlock, and cruise control features when on the water, and has Chartplotter integration with NMEA 2000 network.